MIN | $37.53 (1.43%)

 Our General Services Agreement requires contractors to comply with our Supplier Code of Conduct as well as any sub-contractors involved in the provision of services under the agreement.

-We expect our suppliers' behaviour and practices to extends beyond our Tier 1 suppliers, ensuring their own suppliers and contractors adhere to principles equivalent or greater than ours as addressed in the code.
+We expect our suppliers' behaviour and practices to extend beyond our Tier 1 suppliers, ensuring their own suppliers and contractors adhere to principles equivalent or greater than ours as addressed in the code.

 Refer to the Supplier Code of Conduct for further information.